 3. I Don't Want This Kind of Hero, samchon, ongoing:

 My most recent read, this is a superhero deconstruction…which actually feels more realistic than most superhero movies.
 It follows the hero organization called Spoon, and their battles against the villain organization called Knife.
-Our main character, Naga, is an overpowered student whose reluctance to fight comes from his worries that include: no volunteer hours, inability to get a job due to fighting crime, and inability to actually have a life; worries that any student in his position would have.
+Our main character, Naga, is an overpowered student whose reluctance to fight comes from his worries that include: no volunteer hours, inability to get a job due to fighting crime, and inability to actually have a life, which are worries that any student in his position would have.
 Each character is humorous and ironic, such as the violent leader of Spoon, and the more relaxed, yet yandere leader of Knife.
-I Don’t Want This Kind of Hero took me by surprise in the best way possible.
+I Don't Want This Kind of Hero took me by surprise in the best way possible.

 2. Sarah's Scribbles, Sarah Anderson, ongoing: